A First Step Towards Runtime Analysis of Evolutionary Neural Architecture Search: Conclusion

 \section{Conclusion}

 In this paper, we take the first step towards the mathematical runtime analysis of the ENAS algorithm.
-Specifically, we defined a problem \textsc{UNIFORM} based on a binary classification problem with labels in $\{0,1\}$ on the unit \new{solid hyperball} points.
+Specifically, we defined a problem \textsc{UNIFORM} based on a binary classification problem with labels in $\{0,1\}$ on a unit \new{circle} points.
 Furthermore, we formulated an explicit fitness function to represent the relationship between the neural architecture and classification accuracy.
-Then, we analyzed the expected runtime of the (1+1)-ENAS algorithms with one-bit and multi-bit mutations, respectively.
-Our theoretical results show that one-bit mutation and multi-bit mutation achieve nearly the same performance, which is also verified by experiments.
+Then, we analyzed the expected runtime of the (1+1)-ENAS algorithms with \new{local} and \new{global} mutations, respectively.
+Our theoretical results show that \new{local} mutation and \new{global} mutations can achieve nearly the same performance, which is also verified by experiments.
 In this first study of the runtime of ENAS algorithms, we have only scratched the surface of the rich structure arising from a binary classification problem.
 Future works will conclude more advanced classification problems.
 In addition, more advanced evolutionary operators (e.g., crossover operators) and population mechanisms will be considered for future research.